Self-Learning Threshold-Based Load Balancing: Optimality analysis

-\item[(c)] If $q(h) = 1$, then the right-hand side of \eqref{eq: static fluid limit} equals zero for $i = h$, which yields $p_h(q, \ell)$.
-The incoming tasks that are not sent to server pools with exactly $\ell$ tasks are sent to server pools with $h$ or more tasks, and this happens with probability $1 - p_h(q, \ell)$.
-Among these server pools, a server pool with exactly $i > h$ tasks is chosen with probability $q(i - 1) - q(i)$, which corresponds to uniform random routing. \end{enumerate}
+\item[(c)] If $\bq(h) = 1$, then $p_h(\bq, \ell)$ is determined since the right-hand side of \eqref{ch2-eq: static fluid limit} must be zero for $i = h$.
+The incoming tasks that are not sent to server pools with exactly $\ell$ tasks, are sent to server pools with $h$ or more tasks, and this happens with probability $1 - p_h(\bq, \ell)$.
+Since $\bq(i - 1) - \bq(i)$ is the fraction of server pools with $i - 1 \geq h$ tasks, such a server pool is selected with a probability equal to this fraction, following a uniformly random assignment. \end{enumerate}